fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/5-02_AppBuilder.md

 ## VAIL

-* VAIL allows to describe the process freely.
+* VAIL allows to run an arbitrary snippet of VAIL code.
 * Not necessary to prepare Procedure separately, it is possible to describe VAIL directly in task property.
 * `event.value` is the part that corresponds to the content of input/output data.